jtsiomb/bootsplash/README.md

   - Option to load active partition instead of MBR from the selected boot device to make bootsplash itself installable on the MBR (as it is, it would just infinitely load itself).
-  - Add BIOS parameter block and fake partition table, to make it more likely to be loadable from a USB stick.
   - Add timeout to boot automatically if no key is pressed for a certain amount of time.